ajimoti/roles-and-permissions/README.md

 - Laravel 8.0 or higher
 - Upon installation, the package publishes a `config/roles-and-permissions.php` file, ensure you do not have a file with the same name in your config directory.

+### Pros
+- The package can be used on any model, i.e any model can be assigned a role, and have the permissions associated with the role.
+- Models have permissions via roles.
+- Models can be assigned multiple roles.
+- A `many to many` relationship can be assigned roles. (i.e the package can be used on a pivot table)
+- Supports role hierarchy.
+(A higher level role can be configured to have the permissions of lower level roles).

+### Cons
+- Permissions cannot be assigned directly to a model

 ## Installation
 You can install the package via composer:
 ```bash
 composer require tarzan-codes/roles-and-permissions
 ```

-> *(Not compulsory)* If you have existing pivot tables that you want to apply the package to, you can add these table names to the `pivot > tables` array in the `config/roles-and-permissions.php` config file.
+> *(Not compulsory)* If you have existing pivot tables that you want to apply the package to, you can add these table names to the `pivot.tables` array in the `config/roles-and-permissions.php` config file.
 This will add a `role` column to each of the tables.

 After successful installation, run the command below
 ```bash